Arched harp: Earliest harp image

-In excavations of Meggido in the former land of Canaan, a harp image was found engraved on a paving stone dating from between 3300 and 3100 B.C.
+In excavations of Megiddo in the former land of Canaan, a harp image was found engraved on a paving stone dating from between 3300 and 3100 B.C.
 The image shows an apparent framed harp, probably in the hands of a woman, which was found in a group of 20 carvings on floor stones.
-Although apparently a framed harp, researcher Bo Lawergren said it is actually an arched harp.

 According to Joachim Braun, this image of a stringed instrument predates the previously known images of Cycladic frame harps by 1000 years and is said to represent the oldest known forerunner of the Chang and angular harp in the Caucasus.
 Braun draws a typological connection to the tor-sapl-yukh angular harp played by the West Siberian Khanty and Mansi people up to the beginning of the 20th century, the free ends of which are connected by a strut.
 However, such an interpretation is not universally accepted; other authors want to be cautious in recognizing a harp or a lyre.